 The Temple Graduate Programs in English offer distinguished faculty providing degrees in English and Creative Writing.

 Our M.F.A. degree in Creative Writing is a two-year, 33-credit program in either fiction or poetry.
 The Creative Writing faculty includes nationally recognized writers in poetry, fiction, and nonfiction.
 The writing component features small, intensive workshops, supplemented by one-on-one tutorials and courses in literature and the craft of writing.
-The program culminates in a thesis.
 Temple M.F.A.s in Creative Writing find employment as writers, teachers, publicists, writing consultants, or publishers; they also go on to doctoral study in English or other disciplines.

 Degrees and Programs of Study